Welcome to the Portus documentation!

 This guide will assume that you want to deploy Portus on production.
-In order
+There are

 Now, before you jump into trying to use Portus in your browser, there are some configuration steps that you should follow.
 This is thoroughly explained in this document.
 After configuring Portus to your liking, restart your HTTP server and open Portus in your browser.
 You are required to tell Portus where your registry is located.
 In order to do so, please follow this page.

 At this point, you should be able to enjoy Portus.
 Now you might want to read all the features that Portus provides.
 We hope that you like it!